This tool converts deciBel Full Scale (dBFS) to deciBel milliwatt (dBm).

 Enter:

-- Peak-to-peak voltage supported by the analog to digital converter
+- Max Peak-to-Peak voltage supported by the analog to digital converter

 - Input impedance

-The calculator gives the highest spur level in dBm.
+The calculator then gives the highest spur level in dBm.

 Background

 Spur Free Dynamic Range (SFDR) is defined as the ratio of the root-mean-square (RMS) value of the peak signal amplitude to the RMS value of the amplitude of the peak spurious.
-When running an ADC evaluation board, you can observe these experimentally by computing an FFT on the collected time domain samples.
+When running an Analog-to-digital Converter (ADC) evaluation board, you can observe these experimentally by computing an FFT on the collected time domain samples.

 Example Calculation